 Aside from the physical beauty of Angel Island and the views, there are two main things to explore on the island: the Immigration Station Museum and the abandoned military buildings.

 This immigration station (often referred to as the Ellis Island of the West) was the entry point for immigrants coming from the East, across the Pacific, mostly from Asia.
 It processed potential immigrants from 1910 to 1940, and also was used to hold Germans and Japanese prisoners, named "enemy aliens", during world War 2.

 This is one of the stops on the tram tour, towards the end of the trip.
 We got off the tram here, explored the museum, then walked the twenty minutes back to the dock (mostly downhill).

-There is a shuttle running from the cafe to the museum two or three times a day, depending on the season.
+There is also a shuttle running from the cafe to the museum two or three times a day, depending on the season.

 There are lots of Chinese inscriptions carved in the wooden walls of the building.
 Here is a translation of one of the poems found on the walls: